 - Biogeophysics, the processes associated with the movement of water, mass, and energy within and across ecosystems

 - Biogeochemistry, the processes related to the cycling of elements within and across ecosystems

 The field of biogeoscience therefore provides the scientific basis for understanding the role of terrestrial and aquatic processes in some of today’s most pressing environmental issues, including climate change, deforestation, eutrophication of lakes and rivers, and the effect of sea level rise on coastal and estuarine ecosystems.

-The program is a community of faculty and students whose research interests converge at the boundaries of traditional natural science disciplines.
-The program emphasizes interdisciplinary research and coursework, focusing on the biogeochemistry and biogeophysics of terrestrial and aquatic ecosystems, with faculty and students drawn from the Departments of Biology, Earth & Environment, and Archaeology.
+The program includes a community of faculty and students whose research interests converge at the boundaries of traditional natural science disciplines.
+The program emphasizes interdisciplinary research and coursework, focusing on the biogeochemistry and biogeophysics of terrestrial and aquatic ecosystems, with faculty and students drawn from the departments of Biology, Earth & Environment, and Archaeology.

 Graduate Certificate Program Requirements

 Upon admission to the Certificate Program, students are required to complete 16 credits of coursework.
 Of these, 12 credits require successful completion of three 4-credit courses, one in each of three focal areas:

 - Methods in Biogeoscience

 The remaining four credits are satisfied by a yearlong colloquium and practicum in biogeoscience: two-credit courses offered in the fall and spring semesters, respectively.
 For a full list of approved courses, please see the certificate program’s website.